How Does My Cat See This World? – A Cat’s Point of View and albeit there is nothing more beautiful than the sparkling eyes of a cat.

 If you were to look at a bright blue color, you would see bright, vibrant blue, cats, on the other hand, will ultimately see muted blue.
-Cat’s vision does not detect vibrant colors as we humans do.
+A cat’s vision does not detect vibrant colors as we humans do.

 Show Me How My Cat Sees the World – O.K.
 I Can Do That Follow Me

 Let me introduce you to Nickolay Lamm.

 Mr. Lamm consulted with three experts to speculate on just how these fine felines view the world around them compared to us humans.